"There is no charm equal to tenderness of heart." Jane Austen

 The Aroma of the New

-I am grateful to be given this honor: an honor that is symbolic of the commitment to the arts that Belhaven University, Dr. Roger Parrot, and your Board of Directors have made.
-You are making a statement; that the arts are fundamental to the core of higher...Read More →
+I am grateful to be given this honor: an honor that is symbolic of the commitment to the arts that Belhaven University, Dr. Roger Parrot, and your Board of Trustees have made.
+You are making a statement;...Read More →

 Makoto Fujimura will deliver the commencement address to the class of

 2011 at Belhaven University's Jackson, MS campus on April 30th.
 At

 this time he will also be presented with an Honorary Doctorate in

 recognition of his artistic career, as well as his contributions to